-Interference is the result of coscheduling multiple workloads on a single server to increase utilization and achieve better cost efficiency.
-By colocating applications, a given number of servers can host a larger set of workloads (better scalability).
+Interference is the result of co-scheduling multiple workloads on a single server to increase utilization and achieve better cost efficiency.
+By co-locating applications a given number of servers can host a larger set of workloads (better scalability).
 Alternatively, by packing workloads in a small number of servers when the overall load is low, the rest of the servers can be turned off to save energy.
-The latter is needed because modern servers are not energy-proportional and consume a large fraction of peak power even at low utilization [Barroso 2011; Barroso and Hoelzle 2009; Leverich and Kozyrakis 2010; Meisner et al. 2011].
-Coscheduled applications may interfere negatively even if they run on different processor cores because they share caches, memory channels, storage and networking devices [Govindan et al. 2011; Mars et al. 2011; Nathuji et al. 2010].
-Figure 2(a) shows that an interference-oblivious scheduler will slow workloads down by 34% on average, with some running more than 2× slower.
+The latter is needed because modern servers are not energy-proportional and consume a large fraction of peak power even at low utilization [3, 4, 25, 29].
+Co-scheduled applications may interfere negatively even if they run on different processor cores because they share caches, memory channels, storage and networking devices [18, 28, 32].
+Figure 1 shows that an interference-oblivious scheduler will slow workloads down by 34% on average, with some running more than 2x slower.

 Again, this is undesirable for both users and operators.
-Finally, a baseline scheduler that is both interference- and heterogeneity-oblivious and schedules applications to least-loaded servers is even worse (48% average slowdown), causing some workloads to crash due to resource exhaustion on the server.
-Figure 2(b) shows the cluster utilization achieved by the least-loaded baseline scheduler.
-Utilization is calculated as average CPU utilization across a server's cores.
-For the majority of servers, utilization rarely exceeds 20 to 30%, and in the few cases where utilization is high, performance suffers from either contention or inappropriate server configuration.
+Finally, a scheduler that is both interference and heterogeneity-oblivious and schedules applications to least-loaded servers is even worse (48% average slowdown), causing some workloads to crash due to resource exhaustion on the server.

-Previous work has showcased the potential of heterogeneity and interference-aware scheduling [Mars and Tang 2013, 2011; Delimitrou and Kozyrakis 2013c; Govindan et al. 2011; Nathuji et al. 2007].
-Mars et al. [2013, 2011] profile the sensitivity of applications to hardware platforms and to contention to memory resources, and propose techniques that significantly improve utilization with minimal performance degradation.
-However, techniques that rely on detailed application characterization cannot scale to large DCs that receive tens of thousands of potentially unknown workloads every day [Shen et al. 2011; Barroso 2011; Calder et al. 2011].
-Most cloud management systems have some notion of contention or interference-awareness [Hindman]

-et al. 2011; Nathuji et al. 2010; Vasić et al. 2012; vMotion; Xenserver].
-Nonetheless, these schemes either use empirical rules for interference management or assume long-running workloads (e.g., online services), whose repeated behavior can be progressively modeled.
-In this work, we target both heterogeneity and interference and assume no a priori analysis of the application.
+Previous work has showcased the potential of heterogeneity and interference-aware scheduling [27, 28].
+However, their techniques rely on detailed application characterization and cannot scale to large DCs that receive tens of thousands of potentially unknown workloads every day [9].
+Most cloud management systems have some notion of contention or interference-awareness [20, 32, 39, 40, 46].
+However, they either use empirical rules for interference management or assume long-running workloads (e.g., online services), whose repeated behavior can be progressively modeled.
+In this work, we target both heterogeneity and interference and assume no a priori analysis or knowledge of the application.
 Instead, we leverage information the system already has about the large number of applications it has previously seen.

-We present Paragon [Delimitrou and Kozyrakis 2013b], an online and scalable datacenter scheduler that is heterogeneity- and interference-aware.
-The key feature of Paragon is its ability to quickly and accurately classify an unknown application with respect to heterogeneity (which server configurations it will perform best on) and interference (how much interference it will cause to coscheduled applications and how much interference it can tolerate itself in multiple shared resources).
+We present Paragon, an online and scalable datacenter scheduler that is heterogeneity and interference-aware.
+The key feature of Paragon is its ability to quickly and accurately classify an unknown application with respect to heterogeneity (which server configurations it will perform best on) and interference (how much interference it will cause to co-scheduled applications and how much interference it can tolerate itself in multiple shared resources).
 Paragon's classification engine exploits existing data from previously scheduled applications and offline training and requires only a minimal signal about a new workload.
-Specifically, it is organized as a low-overhead recommendation system similar to the one deployed in the Netflix Challenge [Bell et al. 2007], but instead of discovering similarities in users' movie preferences, it finds similarities in applications' preferences with respect to heterogeneity and interference.
+Specifically, it is organized as a low-overhead recommendation system similar to the one deployed for the Netflix Challenge [6], but instead of discovering similarities in users' movie preferences, it finds similarities in applications' preferences with respect to heterogeneity and interference.
 It uses singular value decomposition to perform collaborative filtering and identify similarities between incoming and previously scheduled workloads.

-Once an incoming application is classified, a greedy scheduler assigns it to the server that is the best possible match in terms of platform and minimum negative interference between all coscheduled workloads.
+Once an incoming application is classified, a greedy scheduler assigns it to the server that is the best possible match in terms of platform and minimum negative interference between all co-scheduled workloads.
 Even though the final step is greedy, the high accuracy of classification leads to schedules that satisfy both user requirements (fast execution time) and operator requirements (efficient resource use).
 Moreover, since classification is based on robust analytical methods and not merely empirical observation, we have strong guarantees on its accuracy and strict bounds on its overheads.
 Paragon scales to systems with tens of thousands of servers and tens of configurations, running large numbers of previously unknown workloads.
-The system currently focuses on cloud provider scenarios where independent, unknown applications are submitted to the DC.
-Similar techniques can also be applied for scheduling in systems with long-running applications, such as the clusters running complex multitier services, like Search or Webmail.
-We defer the study of these scenarios to future work.